 The government’s statement of its fiscal, economic and social policies.
 It must be presented at least once a year under the Finance Act.

-A presentation made in the House by the Minister of Finance introducing the government’s plans concerning fiscal, economic, and social policy (the Budget).
+A speech made in the House by the Minister of Finance introducing the government’s plans concerning fiscal, economic, and social policy (the Budget).

 An election held to fill a vacancy in the membership of the House of Assembly.
 By-elections are irregular and infrequent.
 Normally, membership in the House of Assembly is determined during a general election.
-An official by-election notice must be issued within six months of a vacancy and an election held within twelve months.
+An official by-election notice (a writ) must be issued within six months of a vacancy and an election held within 46 days of the notice.

 A member of the Executive Council, responsible for a government department, office or agency, or for specific legislation.
 Ministers are appointed by the Lieutenant Governor on the advice of the Premier.
-Ministers are accountable to the Legislature for their official actions and those of their departments.
+Ministers are accountable to the House of Assembly for their official actions and those of their departments.

 A group of elected Members of the Legislative Assembly belonging to the same political party.
 A caucus is also a closed meeting of the members from the same political party to decide upon questions of policy and the selection of candidates for office.

-The Chairman of Committees and Deputy Speaker is elected at the beginning of a new general assembly from among the Members of the Legislative Assembly.
+The Chair of Committees and Deputy Speaker is elected at the beginning of a new general assembly from among the Members of the Legislative Assembly.
 The Chair of Committees presides over Committees of the Whole House and may, at the request of the Speaker, preside over the House of Assembly.
-There can be more than one member elected to this position and sometimes, the House elects a Chairman of Committees and Deputy Speaker from each recognized party.
+There can be more than one member elected to this position.

 Chief Clerk of the House